This is a gear review about the best down booties for backpacking and camping in 2023.

 The drawcord is quite high on these booties, which means that you can tuck your baselayer into the booties if you choose.
 Yet your feet will remain perfectly snug, because there’s also another drawcord just above your feet, before your ankle, to trap as much heat in as possible.

-They’re filled with 800+ goose down, and feature a weather-resistant shell fabric.
+They’re filled with 800+ goose down, and feature a weather-resistant outer shell fabric.
 What’s more, the soles of the booties are quite thick, durable, and waterproof.
-Perfect for when you have to pop out of the tent.
+Perfect to keep your feet toasty when you have to pop out of the tent.

 Compare Prices: